 Commonly pursued majors, minors and certificates

-Interdepartmental majors frequently add a second major in Computer Science, English, Economics, History, Mathematics, Psychology, or Religious Studies.
-Common minors include Business, Creative Writing, Cognitive Science, French, German, Nonprofit Management, Psychology, or Sociology.
+Interdepartmental majors frequently add a second major in Computer Science, English, Economics, History, Mathematics, Psychological and Brain Sciences, or Religious Studies.
+Common minors include Business, Creative Writing, Cognitive Science, French, German, Nonprofit Management, Psychological and Brain Sciences, or Sociology.

 - Enhance your major